coolapso/PicSort/README.md

 *   **High Performance**: Picsort tries to be as fast as possible, even with thousands of images, however the tradeoff is that it will take a while to load the first time while picsort generates a cache with thumbnails and previews for a fast and smooth experience.
 *   **Non-Destructive**: Your original images are sacred.
 Picsort never modifies them.
 It reads them to create a cache and copies them to your chosen destination upon export.
 *   **Simple UI**: The UI aims to be as simple ans self explanatory as possible without much going on!
+*   **Machine learning ready**: Picsort exports your dataset split into three categories: training, validation, and test.

 ### Why I created Picsort?